Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 1998

 The SCAN Dive Day is again held at Frenchmans Bay, 56 members attended.
-Mike Scotland tries to organise regular Thusday night dives but there is little interest.
+Mike Scotland tries to organise regular Thursday night dives but there is little interest.

 Les and Elly Caterson, Bill and Robyn Kemp, went to Western Australia and dived with the whale sharks.